ajessitech/figmacopilot/docs/setcharacter-integration.md

 - **`backend/figma_tools.py`:** The `set_text_content` tool (line 614) is defined with only `node_id` and `text` parameters.
 It is completely unaware of the "smart strategies" available on the frontend.
 - **Agent (LLM):** The agent has no knowledge of this capability and cannot request it.

-This plan will bridge this gap in three phases.
+This plan will bridge this gap in three stages.

 ## 3. Implementation Plan

-### Phase 1: Backend - Exposing the Capability
+### Stage 1: Backend - Exposing the Capability

 We will start by updating the agent's tool definition in `backend/figma_tools.py` to make it aware of the new functionality.